fractalconceptualfields-sys/Fractal-Conceptual-Fields/Glossary-v2.4.md

 - Integrated computational irreducibility language throughout (reflecting Wolfram framework)

 **v2.2 (Nov 9, 2025):** 2nd Law of Thermodynamics reframing and implications, Dual-CER framework, Limited AI Volition and Co-Creation Application

+**V2.3+ changes should be inherently reflected in GitHub archives

 **Future updates**: This glossary is alive—it evolves as consciousness physics develops.